bentoml/BentoML/docs/source/use-cases/embeddings/sentence-transformer.rst

 This document demonstrates how to build a sentence embedding application Sentence Transformer using BentoML.
 It uses the `all-MiniLM-L6-v2 <https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2>`_ model, a specific kind of language model developed for generating embeddings.
 Due to its smaller size, all-MiniLM-L6-v2 is efficient in terms of computational resources and speed, making it an ideal choice for embedding generation in environments with limited resources.

+All the source code in this tutorial is available in the `BentoSentenceTransformers GitHub repository <https://github.com/bentoml/BentoSentenceTransformers>`_.

 Prerequisites
 -------------